What is a poor doer?

 Energy = Calories

 Energy and calories are two different terms for the same thing.
-Calories are simply a measurement of energy although in equine diets, energy is measured in 'megajoules of digestible energy' which is often written on feed bags or labels as 'MJ DE/ kg'.
+Calories are simply a measurement of energy although in the UK, energy in equine diets is expressed in 'megajoules of digestible energy' which is often abbreviated to 'MJ DE/ kg'.
 Feeds containing 7-10 MJ DE/ kg can be described as 'low calorie', whilst those containing 12-13MJ DE/ kg are 'high calorie’ (and those in between can be considered as 'medium').
 Body condition is the best indicator of whether a horse's energy requirements are being met with underweight horses needing more energy to build and maintain their bodyweight.

 General feed & management tips

-• All balancers (except stud balancers) contain a negligible level of calories when fed at the recommended amount - if your horse/ pony is unable to maintain weight on forage alone, the addition of a balancer alone will not promote weight gain
+- All balancers (except stud balancers) contain a negligible level of calories when fed at the recommended amount - if your horse/ pony is unable to maintain weight on forage, the addition of a balancer alone will not promote weight gain

-• Check whether you are feeding the recommended ration of your current feed - if not a simple increase may be all that is required initially
+- Check whether you are feeding the recommended amount of your current feed - if not a simple increase may be all that is required

-• Be prepared that the most suitable feed may not always say 'conditioning' on the bag, it’s the energy level you need to be more concerned with - speak to a nutritionist for more advice
+- Be prepared that the most suitable feed may not always say 'conditioning' on the bag, speak to a nutrition advisor for more advice

 Forage

-• Try to provide ad-lib hay/ haylage in the field as well as the stable if grazing is limited or of poor quality
+- Ideally provide hay/ haylage in the field if grazing is limited or of poor quality

 Tips for feeding oil

-• Soya, vegetable, rapeseed and corn oil all contain similar levels of digestible energy (calories) and can fed at up to 100mls per 100kg of bodyweight per day
+- All oils provide a similar level of digestible energy (calories) and can generally be fed at up to 100ml per 100kg of bodyweight per day (500mls per day for a 500kg horse)

-• Always ensure oil is fresh - it can easily go rancid
+- Always ensure oil is fresh - it can easily go rancid, especially in hot weather

 The facts about feeding sugar beet